rbutenuth/fpl/doc/io.md

 # I/O Functions

 ### parse-string
-Parse or evaluate all expressions within the string.
+Parse and evaluate all expressions within the string.
 Return a list which contains the results.
 ```
 (parse-string string evaluate)
 ```

 ### parse-resource
-Parse or evaluate all expressions within the resource given by the URI.
+Parse and evaluate all expressions within the resource given by the URI.
 Return a list which contains the results.
 The resource must be UTF-8 encoded.
 ```
 (parse-resource uri evaluate)